logzio/logz-docs/_source/user-guide/reports/index.md

     Use **Who to send it to** to choose the report's email and Slack recipients.

-    If you choose **Include a link to the live dashboard in the message**, report recipients will have a quick link to a current view of the report's dashboard.
+    If you choose **Include a link to the live dashboard in the message**, report recipients will have a quick link to the dashboard for the report's time range.
 {:.tasklist.firstline-headline}